 Case study of a major DPE factory, Tokyo (54-year-old factory as of 2019)

 A 35-year-old major DPE building’s steel pipe was estimated 2 months of service life, so we introduced Pipetector to the domestic water piping.
 Before the installation of Pipetector, Fe content in the water stagnated during the night, was 0.5 ㎎/ℓ, which was unsuitable as water used at a DPE factory.
 However, six days after the installation, Fe content in water dropped to less than 0.05 ㎎/ℓ.
 This indicates that red rust in the pipe was reduced to black rust.
 Since Fe content has further dropped to 0.03 ㎎/ℓ, the water quality is maintained to this date.

 Case study of the Royal Garden Hotel, London (55-year-old hotel as of 2019)

 At a 42-year-old Royal Garden Hotel, discolored water appeared every morning from its domestic hot water steel pipe.
-Fe content in the pipe before installing the NMR Pipetector showed a very high level at 2.79 ㎎/ℓ, but it decreased to 0.016 ㎎/ℓ 25 days after the installation, and to 0.013 ㎎/ℓ 36 days after the installation.
+Fe content in the pipe before installing Pipetector showed a very high level at 2.79 ㎎/ℓ, but it decreased to 0.016 ㎎/ℓ 25 days after the installation, and to 0.013 ㎎/ℓ 36 days after the installation.
 The result was significantly lower than the U.K. water quality standard, which is 0.2 ㎎/ℓ, and the discolored water became clear.